JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - Upon unlocking a node wich auto-unlock other nodes (Like the Tank Fabricator unlocking also the Stell node) The error icon will appear in the toast announcing the new research to the player.
 (Reason is still unknown.)

-- Selecting a starter inventory pool in your .yaml will fail the generation of the APworld as there are no filler items yet.

-- Serpulo Events trigger "Produce Slag on Serpulo" might not be accurate when viewing in a tracker.
+- Serpulo Events trigger "Produce Slag on Serpulo" might not be accurate when viewing with a tracker.

-- The "OpenJDK Platform Binary" may not terminate properly when a client connected to a game is closed due to a crash or by the player using alt+F4.
-If you are experiencing this issue you can manually terminate the processus through the task manager.

 ## Report a bug.
 You can report bugs that you find in the game's thread in the Archipelago Discord server, you can find the Discord invite on the Archipelago website.
 You can find the game's thread by searching "Mindustry" in the "future-game-design" section.